 My name is Thayse, I am 30 years old, Brazilian, from Piauí, and a journalist.

-I was diagnosed with refractory epilepsy as a teenager.
+I was diagnosed with drug-resistant epilepsy as a teenager.
 It started as involuntary muscle contractions and slowly turned into epileptic seizures.
 After a visit to the health care facility and an electroencephalogram test, the diagnosis was confirmed by a neurologist.

 I often catch myself thinking about the words of the neurologist, "You have epilepsy".
 At that moment, my mother and I felt alone and without information.
 It took me time to assimilate and understand the diagnosis.
 I didn't know how to deal with it all, nor did I want to accept that I was different from everyone else.

 My epilepsy diagnosis scarred me.
 It was the first time I was forced to think about something that could affect my adolescence and the rest of my life.